Early Education and Support Division

 - Adjusting the family fee schedule to reflect revised income eligibility limits for Fiscal Year 2011–12.

 - Setting priorities for disenrolling families from subsidized child care and development programs.

-The CDE, Child Development Division (CDD) has developed the attached information (Attachment A) (DOC) to provide assistance to those families whose child is being disenrolled because of the provisions in the 2011 Budget Act.
-The CDD is strongly encouraging all contractors to provide this document to every family that has, or will receive, a NOA, Termination of Services.
+The CDE, Early Education and Support Division (EESD) has developed the attached information (Attachment A) (DOC) to provide assistance to those families whose child is being disenrolled because of the provisions in the 2011 Budget Act.
+The EESD is strongly encouraging all contractors to provide this document to every family that has, or will receive, a NOA, Termination of Services.